BabatundeOnabajo/Interest-Rate-Watcher-Powered-by-Courier/README.md

 *

 # Description of included files
+* interest_rate_watcher.sql - This is the SQL database that contains both a list of the central banks covered by this code as well as a log of the interest rate set by the given central bank in question.

 # Instructions
 You can use Composer to get the prerequisite tools needed to run the Courier API.
 This can be done as follows with: